 There are several existing radiocommunications services that can be used by stations on-board suborbital vehicles using existing coordination processes and procedures.
 These services include, but may not necessarily be limited to:

-– AM(R)S: The aeronautical mobile (route) service, e.g. VHF voice and data communications and ADS-B, when permitted by ICAO SARPs.
+– AM(R)S: The aeronautical mobile (route) service, e.g., VHF voice and data communications and ADS-B, in accordance with ICAO SARPs.

+– AMS(R)S receive only: ADS-B, in accordance with ICAO SARPs.

 – RNSS: The GNSS systems using 1 164-1 215 MHz and 1 559-1 610 MHz can be used for navigation.